Characters: Bleach Espada

 - Villainous Breakdown: Once Rukia manages to stab through his jarhead, the top head just curses while the lower head screams about being betrayed by Aizen about never being in pain again.

-- Voice of the Legion: One high-pitched voice and one very deep voice.
+- Voice of the Legion: One head has a high-pitched voice and one very deep voice.

 - Weakened by the Light: While it hurts him, it does not make him helpless.
 It does cancel his shapeshifting ability, however.